McLeodMoores/xl4j/docs/settings.md

 arrow buttons to the right of the list and **Remove** button at the bottom.
 These entries will come *before* the automatically added entries, allowing you to override classes included in the Add-in distribution.

-Note that classpath changes will not currently take effect until you restart Excel (This is a limitation of the Oracle JVM in that it doesn't support being restarted when run in-process).
+Note that classpath changes will not currently take effect until you restart Excel (this is a limitation of the Oracle JVM in that it doesn't support being restarted when run in-process).

 ### Quick turn-around development